Home / packaging / prototype

 Customizability

-Customizability lets teams adapt inserts, cutouts, and surface finishes to match product geometry and branding.
-Prototypes commonly include foam inserts, die-cut trays, and matte or gloss varnishes so designers can verify fit, branding registration, and sealing strategies before approving print plates or tooling.
-Single-run workflows that print product and packaging together on a J55 reduce hand-finishing and speed visual and fit validation.
+Customizability allows inserts, cutouts, closures, and surface finishes to be adapted to the product’s geometry and branding requirements.
+A prototype may include foam inserts, die-cut trays, and matte or gloss varnishes so the team can verify product retention, artwork registration, sealing methods, and the overall presentation before approving print plates or tooling.

 Compactness